 The final Markit Eurozone Services Business Activity index for 2010 was 54.2, above the 53.7 flash estimate but lower than the three-month November high of 55.4.

-The eurozone’s largest economies have continued to lead the way in business recovery, contrasting sharply with Italy, Ireland and Spain.
-Incoming new business rose in Germany at its fastest pace since August 2007 and, in France, hit a three-month high.
+Germany and France have both continued to lead the way in terms of business recovery, contrasting sharply with Italy, Ireland and Spain.
+New work rose in Germany at the fastest pace since August 2007 and hit a three-month high in France.

 Germany saw the strongest expansion in business activity as the December rate matched November’s 39-month high.
-Germany also witnessed the steepest rate of job growth.
+It also witnessed the steepest rate of job growth.

-France, too, recorded robust expansion despite pension reform protests and bad weather hitting trade and slowing growth.
-France was the only member state to report a faster increase in employment than in November.
+France too recorded robust expansion despite protests over pension reforms and adverse weather conditions hitting trade and slowing growth.
+France was the only member state to report a faster increase in employment than in November. (article continues below)

-Despite weakness on the eurozone periphery, input costs continued to rise across the currency union.
+Despite weakness on the eurozone periphery, inflation continued to rise across the currency union.